Meet Our Team

 Clinical Associate of Medicine

-Dr. Berry joined the CCP Program in July 2015, shortly after completing her Internal Medicine residency at Columbia University in NY.
+Dr. LaShore joined the CCP Program in July 2015, shortly after completing her Internal Medicine residency at Columbia University in NY.
 As a physician who was born and raised in the medically underserved area of central Brooklyn, NY, her mission has always been to work in medical settings in areas of great medical need.
 Joining the CCP program gave her the opportunity to do this, as well as the opportunity to care for some of our sickest patients.
 She values the deep relationships she has built with her patients through this program.
-Dr. Berry is also the course director for the CCP 4th year medical student elective, and precepts internal medicine residents at the University of Chicago.
+Dr. LaShore is also the course director for the CCP 4th year medical student elective, and is the Director of Clinical Operations for the CCP Program.

 V. Ram Krishnamoorthi, MD, MPH